I’m finding a lot of peace in drawing nasturtiums. Sometimes I’m even late leaving the house because I stop to draw them.

 “She must have had warnings before…” says Scott.

-That upset Gary Wilmot enough for him to make an official complaint about her and for a team leader to spend three quarts of an hour explaining to her just why it was an inappropriate thing to do.
-We laugh out loud and I pass on that today is also Ruth’s last day as a leader.
+That upset Gary Wilmot enough for him to make an official complaint about her and for a team leader to spend three quarters of an hour explaining to her just why it was an inappropriate thing to do.

 Inside is darker than out—candles and amber chandeliers.
 Michelle’s at the bar.